Tom Barrett (Wisconsin politician): Development

-During Barrett's tenure, the city has seen billions dollars worth of new downtown developments.
+During Barrett's tenure, the city has seen billions of dollars' worth of new downtown developments.
 Barrett made great use of subsidies and tax incremental financing for developments.
-Barrett focused heavily on downtown development, with the city seeing its largest construction boom since the 1960s.
+Barrett focused heavily on downtown development.
+In the later period of his mayoralty, the city saw its largest construction boom since the 1960s.
 The city's downtown experienced a major construction boom that included several new skyscrapers, such as the Northwestern Mutual Tower and Commons.

 In 2018, Barrett announced a plan to construct 10,000 units of affordable housing in the city.
 The plan included an expansion of the use of tax-incremental financing districts.

 Barrett made an effort to revive struggling areas of the city by encouraging businesses to relocate to areas near lower-income neighborhoods.

 Economic matters

 On February 25, 2009, Barrett gave his State of the City Address.
 Where he praised the city's past achievements and outlined his plan to increase green jobs, economic development and workforce training in the coming year.
 Barrett called on the citizens of Milwaukee to remain optimistic during the international economic downturn; "I am fully confident that Milwaukee will withstand the current economic downturn," Barrett said.
 "We will make smart investments, continue to build strong partnerships, provide training to our workforce and improve our public schools.
 We will emerge as a stronger and more competitive city."
-Barrett met with Vice President of the United States Joe Biden and testified before the United States House Transportation Subcommittee on Water Resources and Environment when he traveled to Washington, D.C. on March 18, 2009.
+Barrett met with Vice President of the United States Joe Biden and testified before the United States House Transportation Subcommittee on Water Resources and Environment when he traveled to Washington, D.C., on March 18, 2009.
 Barrett attended a White House Recovery and Reinvestment Act Implementation Conference hosted by Biden.
 The conference addressed questions from state, county, and local government officials on how to effectively oversee the spending of Recovery Act funds.

 Environment

 Mayor Barrett has enacted his vision for a greener Milwaukee through the formation of Milwaukee's Green Team the establishment of Milwaukee's Office of Sustainability.
 The Office of Sustainability promotes cost-effective environmental sustainability practices that meet Milwaukee's urgent environmental, economic and social needs while enhancing long-term economic growth.
-He is also one of the region's greatest champions for the Great Lakes and previously served as Co-Chair of the Great Lakes St. Lawrence Cities Initiative, an binational organization of mayors and other local officials that works actively to advance the protection and restoration of the Great Lakes and the St. Lawrence River.
+He is also one of the region's greatest champions for the Great Lakes and previously served as Co-Chair of the Great Lakes St. Lawrence Cities Initiative, a binational organization of mayors and other local officials that works actively to advance the protection and restoration of the Great Lakes and the St. Lawrence River.